akhilp90/Game-Content-Optimization/README.md

 ## 🔍 Methodology

-1. 🧠 Player Skill Clustering
+## 1. 🧠 Player Skill Clustering
-Goal: Group players into skill categories based on how they interact with game levels.
+**Goal: Group players into skill categories based on how they interact with game levels.**

 How it works: